eugeneromero/damn.engineer/_posts/2022-05-23-az-files-raspberry-pi.md

 To do this, I decided to use the Azure CLI, which conveniently has an `azure storage file upload-batch` function.
 These were the steps I followed:

-## Installing the az CLI in the Raspberry Pi
+## Installing the Azure CLI on the Raspberry Pi

-I attempted to install the `az cli` using the all-in-one script found in the [Azure documentation](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt).
+I attempted to install `azure-cli` using the all-in-one script found in the [Azure documentation](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt).
 However, even though the packages installed, attempting to use them threw an error.
 There currently aren't packages for ARM64 architectures, and the packages that the all-in-one installs are mislabeled as ALL, which makes them install but not run.
 This is tracked in [this GitHub issue](https://github.com/Azure/azure-cli/issues/7368).

 Instead, I used the package found in the pip3 repositories, which does work on ARM64 systems (notice that although there is also an `azure-cli` package in the Python2's `pip` repos, this package failed to install on my system).